erickmerchant/vanilla-kit/README.md

 # vanilla-kit

 A tiny front-end framework using a fluent interface for constructing UI.
 It also has shallow reactivity.
 Less than 2kB minified and compressed.
-Use or download it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/vanilla-kit/lib.min.js) and add it to your import map.
+Use or download it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/vanilla-kit/prelude/all.js) and add it to your import map.

 ---

 ## API

-### _lib.js_
+### _dom.js_

-Where all the core functionality resides.
-If you wouldn't really use the framework without a feature then it's in lib.js.
-Otherwise it will be in its own module.
+Where everything for creating reactive state resides.

 #### watch(object)